 - Each Grant Review committee will meet 3 times and attend 2 Site Visits.

 - Training session required for new committee members.

 If you are a grant writer or employee of a nonprofit organization that applies for an Impact100 grant during a given grant cycle, you may not participate on any Grant Review committee (Transformational Project and Core Mission) or Finance committee, nor may you attend any first round site visits open only to Grant Review committee members.
 If your organization is applying for a Focus Area Award, or if there is a conflict of interest with your organization and the Focus Area selected for the grant cycle, then you may not participate on the Focus Area Award Review committee.

 Focus Area Award Review:

-Review and discuss applications (beginning mid-March) from eligible organizations in special Focus Areas chosen by a member vote in the fall; present 4 finalists to the membership for an online vote.
+Review and discuss applications (beginning mid-March) from eligible organizations in special Focus Areas chosen by a member vote in the fall; present 4 finalists to the membership for an online vote in the spring.
 The grant recipient will be announced late April and recognized at the Annual Meeting.

 - The Focus Area Award committee will hold a required review meeting on the evening of April 13, 2021

 - If you serve on the Focus Area Award committee, you may NOT serve on a Grant Review committee